wjw465150/GeodeUserGuide/Geode_6(Developing with Apache Geode).md

 In order to create or query a map index, you must use the bracket notation to list the map field keys you wish to index or query.
 For example: `[*]`, `['keyX1','keyX2’]`.
 Note that using `p.pos.get('keyX1')` will not create or query the map index.

-**Note:** You can still query against Map or HashMap fields without querying against a map index.
+**注意:** You can still query against Map or HashMap fields without querying against a map index.
 For example, you can always create a regular range query on a single key in any Map or HashMap field.
 However, note that subsequent query lookups will be limited to a single key.